Antidepressants are medications that are prescribed to help treat chronic symptoms of depression.

 Click here to see a list of common antidepressants.

-Taking antidepressants with other drugs or certain foods can cause serious and potentially life threatening side effects.
+Taking antidepressants with certain foods or some specific medications can cause serious and potentially life-threatening side effects.

 Two of these effects are Serotonin Syndrome and Hypertensive Crisis (high blood pressure).